-- Do replace your toothbrush every three or four months or sooner if the bristles become frayed.
-A worn toothbrush will not do a good job of cleaning your teeth.
+- Do replace your toothbrush every three or four months, or sooner if the bristles become frayed.
+A worn toothbrush won't do a good job of cleaning your teeth.

 - Do watch your diet.
 Eat a balanced diet and limit between-meal snacks.

-Good oral hygiene and regular dental care are important whatever your age.
-Even if you no longer have your natural teeth, you should see your dentist regularly.
-They will check to see if there are any problems with the soft tissues in your mouth such as your gum ridges and tongue.
-Your jaw joints can also be evaluated along with an oral cancer screening.*
+Good dental hygiene and regular dental visits are important no matter your age.
+Even if you don't have your natural teeth anymore, you should still see your dentist regularly.
+He or she will check for problems with your gums, tongue, and jaw.
+Your dentist will also screen for oral cancer symptoms.